 The general rule of Article 14 is contained in paragraph 1.
 Remuneration derived by a resident of a Contracting State as an employee may be taxed by the State of residence, and the remuneration also may be taxed by the other Contracting State to the extent derived from employment exercised (i.e., services performed) in that other Contracting State.
-Paragraph 1 also provides that the more specific rules of Articles 15 (Directors' Fees), 17 (Pensions, Social Security, Annuities, Alimony and Child Support), cial Security, Annuities, Alimony and Child Support), 18 (Government Service), and 19 (Students, Trainees, Teachers and Researchers) apply in the case of employment income described in one of those articles.
-Thus, even though the State of source has a right to tax employment income under Article 14, it may not have the right to tax that income under the Convention if the income is described, for example, in Article 17 (Pensions, Social Security, Annuities, Alimony and Child Support) and is not taxable in the State of source under the provisions of that article.
+Paragraph 1 also provides that the more specific rules of Articles 15 (Directors' Fees), 17 (Pensions, Social Security, and Annuities), and 19 (Government Service) apply in the case of employment income described in one of those articles.
+Thus, even though the State of source has a right to tax employment income under Article 14, it may not have the right to tax that income under the Convention if the income is described, for example, in Article 17 (Pensions, Social Security, and Annuities) and is not taxable in the State of source under the provisions of that article.